 GREAT ASTERS FOR GARDENS

-If you’d like to add some of these beautiful flowers to your garden (or just be able to identify some more members of the family), following is a list of well-known aster species and their value in the garden.
+Ready to add some of these beautiful flowers to your garden? (or just be able to identify some more members of the family).
+Following is a list of well-known aster species and their value in the garden.

 These popular flowers can be found in gardens all over the world.
 Popular members include: New England Aster, Echinacea, Rudbeckia, Cosmos, Daisy, Fleabane, Dahlia, Coreopsis, Liatris, Blanket Flower, Fleabane, Zinnia, Chrysanthemum, Oxeye daisy and Yarrow.

 Aster flowers, leaves and roots have been used for millennia to treat various ailments and diseases.
 These species include Calendula (Pot marigold), Chamomile, Echinacea, Arnica, Endive, Lettuce and Artemisia.

 GREAT NECTOR PRODUCERS